searchbox-io/Jest/jest/README.md

     .build();
 ```

-This will enable new node discovery and update the list of servers in the client periodically.

 ### Further Reading

-[Integration Tests](https://github.com/searchbox-io/Jest/tree/master/jest/src/test/java/io/searchbox/core) are best place to see things in action.
+[Integration Tests](https://github.com/searchbox-io/Jest/tree/master/jest/src/test/java/io/searchbox/core) are best places to see things in action.

 Logging
 ------------
-Jest is using slf4j for logging and expects you to plug in your own implementation, so log4j dependency is in "provided" scope.
+Jest uses slf4j for logging purposes and expects an implementation to be provided at runtime, therefore the log4j dependency is in `provided` scope.

 For instance to use log4j implementation, add below dependency to your pom.xml